Towards declarative comparabilities: application to functional dependencies: Conclusion

 \section{Conclusion}

 Defining equality between two tuples is a central problem in databases, notably due to data quality problems such as missing values and uncertainty.
-In practice, domain experts should be able to easily give a meaningful semantic for equality.
-In this paper we have introduced a lattice-based formalism which allows to deal with many possible interpretations of data values equalities.
-Our approach is able to deal with missing values (represented as nulls) and with uncertain values, which makes it better suited for practical applications where values are known to be imprecise and dirty.
-In order to determine whether an attribute agrees on two tuples, the pair of the two tuples is first mapped to a (truth) lattice element representing the truth value.
-Then, an interpretation maps this value either to \csf{true} ($1$) or \csf{false} ($0$).
-In other words, the equality between $x$ and $y$ is then the composition of two functions: a comparability function that maps $(x, y)$ to an element of a finite domain of truth values of an attribute, and an interpretation that maps each such element to \csf{true} or \csf{false}.
-We introduced realities as particular interpretations satisfying two reasonable consistency rules: they are increasing and guarantee that the result of \csf{true} and \csf{true} is \csf{true}.
-Strong realities further satisfy the rule that \csf{false} or \csf{false} should be \csf{false}.
-It is worth noticing that our framework could be instantiated on top of DBMS and provide a declarative view on equality.
+In practice, domain experts should be able to easily give a meaningful semantics for equality.
+In this paper, we have introduced a lattice-based formalism allowing to deal with many possible interpretations of data value equalities.
+Our approach is able to handle both missing and uncertain values, which might be of practical use in applications where values are known to be imprecise and dirty.
+In order to determine whether two tuples are equal, they are first compared using a comparability function which returns an abstract tuple representing their similarity.
+Then, an interpretation maps this abstract tuple to a binary vector where $1$ means equality and $0$ difference.
+We introduced realities as particular interpretations satisfying two reasonable consistency rules: they are increasing and guarantee that meet of two abstract values considered equal (interpreted as $1$) is also interpreted as $1$.
+Strong realities further satisfy the rule that the upper bound of two abstract values considered different (interpreted as $0$) is also interpreted as $0$.

 We studied this framework with respect to functional dependencies.
-In this set up, we associate an abstract lattice to any relation.
+In this setup, we associate an abstract lattice with any relation.
 This abstract lattice naturally induces abstract functional dependencies.
-We have shown that realities preserve the semantic of classical FDs.
+We showed that realities turn the abstract lattice of a relation into a closure system over the relation scheme.
 Furthermore, we exhibited a relationship between abstract FDs and FDs based on realities.
 On the other hand, we studied the problem of deciding whether a functional dependency over an incomplete database is certain (it holds in all possible worlds represented by the realities) or possible (there exists a possible world in which it holds).